Asgaros/asgaros-forum/readme.txt

 Asgaros Forum is a lightweight and simple forum plugin for WordPress.

 == Description ==

-Asgaros Forum is easy to setup and manage.
-It integrates perfectly with WordPress and comes with a small amout of features which makes it fast and simple.
+Asgaros Forum is the perfect WordPress plugin for you if you want to extend your website with a lightweight discussion board.
+It is easy to setup and manage, integrates perfectly with WordPress and comes with a small amout of features which makes it fast and simple.

 = Features =
 * File uploads
 * Powerful editor
 * Stick, move, edit, remove and close threads
-* Edit and remove Posts
+* Edit and remove posts
 * Supports multiple languages

 = Translations =